The-Creator-AI/creator-extension/README.md

-# creator-extension README

-This is the README for your extension "creator-extension".
-After writing up a brief description, we recommend including the following sections.
+# Creator AI Extension

+This extension integrates a coding assistant directly into your VS Code environment.

 ## Features

-Describe specific features of your extension including screenshots of your extension in action.
-Image paths are relative to this README file.

-For example if there is an image subfolder under your extension project workspace:

-\!\[feature X\]\(images/feature-x.png\)

-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.
+* **Chat View:** Interact with the AI in a conversational format, ask questions, and get code suggestions.
+* **Change Plan View:** Describe code changes you'd like to plan, and the AI will generate a plan for implementation.
+* **File Explorer View:** View and select files from your workspace for context-aware code generation.

 ## Requirements

-If you have any requirements or dependencies, add a section describing those and how to install and configure them.
+This extension requires an API key for either Gemini or OpenAI.
+You'll be prompted to enter your key when you first use the extension.

 ## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

 This extension contributes the following settings:

-* `myExtension.enable`: Enable/disable this extension.
-* `myExtension.thing`: Set to `blah` to do something.
+* `creatorExtension.llmRepository`: Stores API keys for LLM services (Gemini, OpenAI).
+* `creatorExtension.chatRepository`: Stores chat history and active chat information.

 ## Known Issues

-Calling out known issues can help limit users opening duplicate issues against your extension.
+* Support for multiple workspaces is not fully implemented.
+* Some file types may not be recognized or handled correctly in the Change Plan view.

 ## Release Notes

-Users appreciate release notes as you update your extension.

-### 1.0.0
+### 0.0.1

-Initial release of ...
+Initial release of the Creator AI extension with basic chat, change plan, and file explorer functionalities.

-### 1.0.1

-Fixed issue #.

-### 1.1.0

-Added features X, Y, and Z.

----

-## Following extension guidelines
+## Following Extension Guidelines

-Ensure that you've read through the extensions guidelines and follow the best practices for creating your extension.
+This extension adheres to the VS Code extension guidelines and best practices.

 * [Extension Guidelines](https://code.visualstudio.com/api/references/extension-guidelines)

 ## Working with Markdown

-You can author your README using Visual Studio Code.
-Here are some useful editor keyboard shortcuts:
+You can edit this README using Visual Studio Code.
+Some useful keyboard shortcuts:

 * Split the editor (`Cmd+\` on macOS or `Ctrl+\` on Windows and Linux).
 * Toggle preview (`Shift+Cmd+V` on macOS or `Shift+Ctrl+V` on Windows and Linux).
-* Press `Ctrl+Space` (Windows, Linux, macOS) to see a list of Markdown snippets.
+* Press `Ctrl+Space` (Windows, Linux, macOS) for Markdown snippets.

-## For more information
+## For More Information

 * [Visual Studio Code's Markdown Support](http://code.visualstudio.com/docs/languages/markdown)
 * [Markdown Syntax Reference](https://help.github.com/articles/markdown-basics/)

 **Enjoy!**